coherent-research/dcs-documentation/DCSUserGuide.md

 **The "rollover" case:** the register simply reached a maximum value during a period and rolled over to zero

-A register reset in this case will be created with a timestamp equal to the start of the period where the rollover occured (i.e. the period which had a high total value immediately before a period that had a very low total value).
+A register reset in this case will be created with a timestamp equal to the start of the period where the rollover occurred (i.e. the period which had a high total value immediately before a period that had a very low total value).
-The total value should correspond to the the value in the reading since this will be correct (since it occured before the actual counter rolled over) so the operator can simply tick the *Use total from reading* box.
+The total value should correspond to the the value in the reading since this will be correct (since it occurred before the actual counter rolled over) so the operator can simply tick the *Use total from reading* box.
 The period value must be an estimation of the consumption for that period.
 It is up to the operator to estimate this value since it can not be precisely.

 *Example*